carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - The **Least Privilege Principle** should be followed in AWS, don’t give more permission than a user needs.
   - **IAM Policy Evaluation Logic** ➔ Explicit Deny ➯ Organization SCPs ➯ Resource-based Policies (optional) ➯ IAM Permission Boundaries ➯ Identity-based Policies.
     - Anything that is not explicitly allowed is implicitly denied
-    - `Service control policies (SCPs)` are a type of organization policy that you can use to manage permissions in your organization.
+    - `Service control policies (SCPs)` are a type of **Organization policy** that you can use to manage permissions in your organization.
       - It offers central control over the maximum available permissions for all accounts in your organization.
       - It helps you to ensure your accounts stay within your organization’s access control guidelines.
     - `Resource Based Policies` are supported by S3, SNS, and SQS.